On the Subspace Orbit Problem and the Simultaneous Skolem Problem: Decidability

 The assumption $d< 2t+2 - \left\lfloor \frac{t+1}{2} \right\rfloor$ is equivalent to $\left\lfloor \frac{t+1}{2} \right\rfloor + d - (t+1) < t+1$, and so there are at most~$t$ dominant terms with respect to $|\cdot|_v$.
 We conclude from this that $|\cdot|_v$ is non-Archimedean. \end{proof}

-\begin{theorem} $\simskol(6,2)$ is MSTV-reducible. \end{theorem} \begin{proof} Let $\{u^{(1)},u^{(2)}\}$ be an instance of $\simskol(6,2)$ with $s \leq 6$ characteristic roots.
-From~\cref{cor:dom_roots} there is an absolute value $|\cdot|_v$ such that one of the following holds: \begin{enumerate} \item $|\cdot|_v$ is Archimedean and at most 4 terms are $|\cdot|_v$-dominant, \item $|\cdot|_v$ is non-Archimedean and at most 3 terms are $|\cdot|_v$-dominant. \end{enumerate} In fact, we may assume there are exactly 4 dominant terms if~(1) is the case, and exactly 3 dominant terms if~(2) is the case.
-Otherwise, MSTV-reducibility follows immediately: each $u^{(i)}$ would either have a non-zero coefficient in front of some dominant term and be in the MSTV class by definition, or have order at most 3, hence also in the MSTV class.
+\begin{theorem} $\simskol(6,2)$ is MSTV-reducible. \end{theorem} \begin{proof} Let $\{u^{(1)},u^{(2)}\}$ be an instance of $\simskol(6,2)$.
+From~\cref{cor:dom_roots} there is an absolute value $|\cdot|_v$ such that one of the following holds: \begin{enumerate} \item $|\cdot|_v$ is Archimedean and at most 4 terms are $|\cdot|_v$-dominant, \item $|\cdot|_v$ is non-Archimedean and at most 3 terms are $|\cdot|_v$-dominant. \end{enumerate} In fact, we may assume both $u^{(1)},u^{(2)}$ have exactly 4 dominant terms if~(1) is the case, and exactly 3 dominant terms if~(2) is the case; otherwise one of $u^{(1)},u^{(2)}$ would be in the MSTV class, which immediately yields MSTV-reducibility of the instance.